-You can configure the following settings in Toggl Button under General tab:
+You can configure the following settings in Toggl Button under the General tab:

-- Default project – automatically assign a certain project to all time entries.
+- Default project – set a project that will be assigned to new entries automatically.

 - Stop automatically at the end of the day – the currently running timer will be stopped automatically at the time you set as the end of your workday.